 1. How do I open a self-directed IRA account?

 - Open an Account – To open an account, simply visit our retirement plans section and choose the right IRA for you.
 If you already know what type of account you’d like to open, open an account right away by selecting a local office and completing our EZ application.
 Once you have completed your IRA Innovations application, you will have to put money in your account by either transferring or rolling over funds from an existing account, or by making a contribution to your new account.
 The funding form is located in your application package or on the forms page of this web site.
 The setup of an IRA or Qualified Plan takes about one day.
 A transfer or a rollover may take from two weeks to 30 days, depending on the source of the funds or assets being transferred or rolled over.
 Cash contributions are immediately credited to your account.

 - Select an Investment – With a self-directed IRA from IRA Innovations, you choose your own investments.
 For an overview of allowable investments, please visit our investments section.
 If you have additional questions regarding allowable investments, please contact us.

-- Make an Investment – Direct IRA Innovations to purchase your investment choice with your IRA by completing a Buy Direction Letter, located in the form section of our web site.
+- Make an Investment – Direct IRA Innovations to purchase your investment choice with your IRA by completing a Buy Direction Letter, located in the Form Center of our web site.
 We’ll show you everything, including how to carry the investment in your IRA’s name.